Who are we?

 Purpose

-We cannot expect the maritime industry to become impact based or adopt any B Corp philosophies overnight.
-This is a journey which must start with education.
+We cannot expect the maritime industry to become impact-based or adopt any B Corp philosophies overnight.
+This is a journey that must start with education.

 We see shipping leadership as having a critical role in reversing the negative trend.
 Few other industries have such potential influence due to their global influence and reach.